 It would be very difficult to find topics or key phrases where no snippet gets generated.
 If you find one, you would be lucky.
 You would need to compete with the existing ones, writing better and informative content from them.

 It Is a neural network-based technique for natural language processing (NLP) that helps Google to understand context on the word-by-word basis and then to deliver better search results.

-With the incorporation of BERT this year into the Google’s ranking and featured snippets algorithm, Google has taken a huge step forward into making search about intent matching rather pure string matching.
+With the incorporation of BERT this year into Google’s ranking and featured snippets algorithm, Google has taken a huge step forward into making search about intent matching rather than pure string matching.